A FREE guide to accounting basics for your small business

 If you are self-employed, you will still need to produce accounting records once per year, although these need not be as comprehensive as company accounts.
 You will use this information to complete your self-assessment tax return.

-If you are self-employed, it is worthwhile setting your financial year end to the 31st March, in line with the nominal tax year.
-It makes it much easier when completing your tax return and can save money if you are using an external accountant or bookkeeper to maintain your accounts.
+If you are self-employed, setting your financial year-end to the 6th of April is worthwhile, in line with the nominal tax year.
+It makes it much easier to complete your tax return and save money using an external accountant or bookkeeper to maintain your accounts.

 Management Accounts basics

-Do you know from your accounting reports how much money your small business will have in the bank in six months’ time?
+Do you know from your financial reports how much money your small business will have in the bank in six months?
 You should have a rough idea.
 If not, how can you budget for staff, premises and other outgoings?

 The tools that give you this information are management accounts.

 Every business is different and requires different reports, depending on the size and type of company.
-Some companies produce these accounts monthly; others will produce some of these reports on a weekly – or even a daily basis.
+Some companies produce these accounts monthly; others present some reports weekly – or even daily.

 Accounting Basics Courses

-If you are looking into a course because you work in accounting and want to learn more, it may be worth asking your employer if they would fund the course.
+If you are looking into a course because you work in accounting and want to learn more, it may be worth asking your employer to fund the course.

 Accounting Regulating Bodies

-If you are looking for an accountant to complete your accounts on a regular basis or year-end figures, it is worth checking the qualifications of the accountant you use.
+If you are looking for an accountant to complete your accounting basics regularly or year-end figures, it is worth checking the accountant qualifications you use.
 All accountants should belong to one of the main regulatory bodies.
-For further information look at accounting regulatory bodies.

 Accounting Basics – History

-We have produced a short introduction into the accounting history, explaining how it all started and who first invented the double-entry system.
+We have produced a short introduction to accounting history, explaining how it started and who first invented the double-entry system.

-Return from Accounting Basics to Business Accounting Basics page
+Return from Accounting Basics to the Business Accounting Basics page.